Use Nationally and in Massachusetts

 TCE is used as a solvent in adhesives and aerosol formulations.
 It is also used as a heat transfer medium as a solvent in electronics, printing, pulp and paper and in textile operations.
 Chlorinated solvents, such as TCE, are used in a number of operations in the textile industry.
 TCE is also used as a swelling agent in disperse dyeing of polyesters, for removal of basting threads, and in small quantities for scouring wool.

-Since 1990 Massachusetts companies have reduced their use of TCE by more than a 77%.
+Since 1990 Massachusetts companies have reduced their use of TCE by more than 95%.

-In 2005 almost 90% of TCE uses in Massachusetts (excluding chemical distribution) were associated with solvent use in adhesives and paints.
+In 2019 almost 90% of TCE uses in Massachusetts (excluding chemical distribution) were associated with the cleaning of metal products.

-Table 1 shows the amount of TCE use reported in Massachusetts in the first year of reporting (1990) and in 2005.
-Overall, companies in Massachusetts have reduced their use of TCE by more than 77% during this period.
+In 1990, the first filing year, 41 filers reported 3.6 million pounds of TCE.
+Overall, companies in Massachusetts have reduced their use of TCE by more than 95% since 1990.
 Most companies were able to reduce their use of TCE to below the 10,000 pound reporting threshold within 5 years of the beginning of the program.
-With the new lower reporting threshold (1,000 pounds/year starting in reporting year 2008) more companies will likely begin reporting on their use of TCE.
+Between 1990 and 2007, the last year of TCE filing under regular thresholds, the number of filers dropped from 41 to 9.
+With the new lower reporting threshold (1,000 pounds/year starting in reporting year 2008) more companies began reporting on their use of TCE, with 27 filers in 2008.
+In 2019, the number of filers is down to 10.
+Table 1 shows the amount of TCE use reported in Massachusetts in the first year of Higher Hazard Substance reporting (2008) and in 2019.

 Manufactured Metal Products

-The manufactured metal products sector includes companies manufacturing products such as binders, razors, lighting fixtures, motor vehicle parts, jewelry and other niche product lines.
+The manufactured metal products sector includes companies manufacturing products such as signs, musical instruments, measurement devices, jewelry, tools and other niche product lines.
 The companies in this sector used TCE to degrease or clean parts as part of their overall manufacturing processes.
-The companies in this sector were able to completely reduce their use of TCE below reporting thresholds, typically within seven years.
-At least two facilities, Lightolier and Swank, are still reporting on use of other chemicals.
+Many companies in this sector were able to reduce their use of TCE below reporting thresholds, typically within seven years.
+There are currently four filers in this sector.

 Electronics and Wiring Devices

 Generally companies in this sector use TCE as a cleaner and degreaser for metal parts.
-The Metalworking and Fabrication sector reduced its use of TCE by 97% from 1990 to 2005.
+All the original filers in the Metal Finishing sector reduced their use of TCE below reporting thresholds.
 Several of the companies in this sector are job shop operations whose customers largely dictate the processes required for plating.
+Three companies currently report in this sector.

 Chemical Preparations and Products (including Rubber Products)